Multi-body wave function of ground and low-lying excited states using unornamented deep neural networks: Ground-State Calculation

 is used, where $ \lambda $ is the strength of the interaction.
 The DNN results with $ \lambda = 0 $ show a good agreement with the exact results, demonstrating that the DNN technique works well.

-Behaviour of wave functions for nonzero $ \lambda $ is consistent qualitatively with our expectation: if $ \lambda $ is negative, i.e., the interaction is attractive, the wave function tends to collapse, and if $ \lambda $ is positive, i.e., the interaction is repulsive, the wave function tends to be broad.
+Behavior of wave functions for nonzero $ \lambda $ is consistent qualitatively with our expectation: if $ \lambda $ is negative, i.e., the interaction is attractive, the wave function tends to collapse, and if $ \lambda $ is positive, i.e., the interaction is repulsive, the wave function tends to be broad.
 Time cost per epoch is almost universal among all the calculation, while more epochs are required to reach convergence for fermionic systems than for bosonic systems.
 This may be because all the values are positive for the initial condition, while there are negative values for fermionic ground-state wave functions.
 More epochs are required for the repulsive interaction ($ \lambda > 0 $) than for the attractive interaction ($ \lambda < 0 $).
 This may be because the topology of the wave function is more complicated and extended in the repulsive case than the attractive case.

-Finally, we point out a strange behaviour of the obtained wave function of the two-body system of $ \omega = 1 $ without the interaction.
-Here, for simplicity, the two-layer DNN in which each unit is composed of $ 4 $ units is used.
+Finally, we point out a strange behavior of the obtained wave function of the two-body system of $ \omega = 1.0 $ without the interaction.
+Here, for simplicity, the two-layer DNN in which each layer is composed of four units is used.
 In the case of two layers, the function obtained by optimized weights of DNN is